On rationality for $C_2$-cofinite vertex operator algebras: The main theorems

 Now because $\cC$ is a finite tensor category over $\CC$ with simple unit object $V$, \cite[Theorem 4.4.1]{EGNO} shows that all self-extensions of $V$ split.
 Thus if $W$ is a module in the M\"{u}ger center of $\cC$ with length $\ell(W)\leq 2$, we may conclude that $W\cong V^{\oplus\ell(W)}$.
 The same relation then holds for $\ell(W)>2$ by a straightforward induction on the length, proving the theorem. \end{proof}

 \begin{exam} Theorem \ref{thm:factorizability} applies to the non-rational triplet vertex operator algebras $\cW(p)$ for $p>1$ an integer.
 See \cite{AM} for the definition of $\cW(p)$ and the proof that it is a strongly finite vertex operator algebra.
 The tensor category of grading-restricted generalized $\cW(p)$-modules is rigid \cite{TW} (see also \cite[Theorem 7.6]{MY}), so it is factorizable by Theorem \ref{thm:factorizability}.
-Note, however, that it is not too difficult to show directly that the braiding on the category of $\cW(p)$-modules is nondegenerate, as was observed for example in \cite[Theorem 4.7]{GN}.
+However, as shown in \cite[Theorem 4.7]{GN}, it is not too difficult to prove directly that the braiding on the category of $\cW(p)$-modules is nondegenerate.
+For any $p>1$, the automorphism group of $\cW(p)$ contains $\ZZ/m\ZZ$ for $m\in\ZZ_+$, and the fixed-point subalgebra $\cW(p)^{\ZZ/m\ZZ}$ is also strongly finite \cite{ALM}.
+In \cite[Theorem 6.7]{CMY-typical-singlet}, it is shown that the tensor category of grading-restricted generalized $\cW(p)^{\ZZ/m\ZZ}$-modules is rigid and therefore factorizable by Theorem \ref{thm:factorizability}.

 The even subalgebra $SF^+(d)$ of the vertex operator superalgebra of $d$ pairs of symplectic fermions for $d\geq 1$ is another example of a strongly finite (but non-rational) vertex operator algebra \cite{Ab}.
 For $d=1$, $SF^+(1)$ is isomorphic to the triplet algebra $\cW(2)$, and more generally, $SF^+(d)$ contains $\cW(2)^{\otimes d}$ as a vertex operator subalgebra.
-Thus because the tensor category of $\cW(2)$-modules is rigid, it might be possible to use the vertex operator algebra extension theory of \cite{CKM1} to show that the category of $SF^+(d)$-modules is rigid.
-If this can be done, then Theorem \ref{thm:factorizability} would show that the category of $SF^+(d)$-modules is factorizable.
+In \cite[Theorem 5.1]{McR-Deligne}, it is shown that the category of $\cW(2)^{\otimes d}$-modules is tensor equivalent to the Deligne tensor product of $d$ copies of the category of $\cW(2)$-modules, and thus is rigid.
+Then the vertex operator algebra extension theory of \cite{KO, CKM1} implies that the category of $SF^+(d)$-modules is rigid, and therefore Theorem \ref{thm:factorizability} shows that the category of $SF^+(d)$-modules is factorizable (see \cite[Corollary 5.3]{McR-Deligne}).
+This factorizable symplectic fermion category is conjecturally equivalent to an explicit braided tensor category constructed by Runkel in \cite{Ru}. \end{exam}

-In \cite{Ru}, Runkel constructed a braided tensor category, shown to be rigid in \cite{DR}, which is expected to be braided tensor equivalent to the category of grading-restricted generalized $SF^+(d)$-modules.
-So another way to prove that the tensor category of $SF^+(d)$-modules is rigid would be to prove this conjectural equivalence. \end{exam}